bcarrell/seduce/README.md

         q = seduce('queries.sql');

 `seduce(...)` takes file paths to SQL files and return an `Object` with functions.
-You can call your functions by referring to them by name, like this:
+You can call your functions by referring to them by name.
+Any of these are equivalent:

     var carQuery = q.findByNameAndModel('Ford', 'Explorer');

+or

     var carQuery = q.findByNameAndModel({ name: 'Ford', model: 'Explorer' });

+or

     var myParams = ['Ford, 'Explorer];
     var carQuery = q.findByNameAndModel.apply(null, myParams);